 Kaiser Permanente insurance coverage will vary by each policy’s particular offerings.
 In general, they will cover all substance abuse screening and assessment costs and part of the formal treatment program costs—outpatient, intensive outpatient, and inpatient services.

 Always check to make sure the program that you are considering accepts your Kaiser Permanente insurance plan to reap the full insurance benefit.

 Specialty Alcohol and Drug Treatment Through Kaiser Permanente

-Treatment facilities with a focus on comfort and amenities tend to cost more than basic rehab services.
+Treatment facilities with a focus on comfort and amenities tend to cost more than basic rehab services, since upscale locations and services, such as spa treatment, massage therapy, and gourmet meals are not considered "essential."
 These facilities, known as luxury or executive rehab programs, come with a higher price due to the facility maintenance costs and amenities offered.

 Because your Kaiser Permanente insurance plan will cover a certain percentage of rehab costs regardless of program, selecting a higher-cost facility will mainly impact your out-of-pocket costs.

-This cost differential is an important factor to consider when looking at treatment programs- you want to ensure that your portion of treatment costs works with your financial needs.
+This cost differential is an important factor to consider when looking at treatment programs.
+Finances can be a significant stressor and trigger that can lead to drug relapse—you want to ensure that your portion of treatment costs works with your financial needs.

 Does it Cover Non-Local Rehab?